dune-functions

 While local numbers are always integers, global numbers can be multi-indices, if appropriate.

-A central feature is that finite element bases for vector-valued and mixed spaced can be constructed by tensor multiplication of simpler bases.
-The resulting expressions can be interpreted as tree structures.
+A central feature of dune-functions is the construction of finite element bases for vector-valued and mixed spaces by tensor multiplication of simpler bases.
+The resulting tensor multiplication expressions can be interpreted as rooted trees.
 For example, the tree for the three-dimensional Taylor-Hood basis is shown below.
 This tree structure is directly exposed in the dune-functions interface.

 Implementations of Function Space Bases